Yes, You Can Can! 13 Food Preservation Pointers

 Food preservation is a science- and research-based practice.
-It is not the same as creative cooking.
+It is different from creative cooking.
 When preserving food with water-bath or pressure canning, a kitchen must be turned into a laboratory by following instructions exactly and using proper procedures.
-That is why many home canners are disappointed to learn that their favorite fresh salsa or grandma’s stew is not recommended for home canning, nor are things like butter, bacon, or pureed squash.
+That is why many home canners are disappointed to learn their favorite fresh salsa or grandma’s stew is not recommended for home canning, nor are things like butter, bacon, or pureed squash.

-Here are 12 tips to help guide both the novice and the seasoned home preservation enthusiast:
+Here are 13 tips to help guide both the novice and the seasoned home preservation enthusiast this canning season:

-- Always use up-to-date, scientifically tested recipes, and only use approved canning methods (boiling water-bath or pressure).
+2. Always use up-to-date, scientifically tested recipes, and only use approved canning methods (boiling water bath or pressure).

-- Make altitude adjustments by adding more time to water bath canning or increasing pressure for pressure-canned products.
+3. Adjust altitude by adding more time to water bath canning or increasing pressure for pressure-canned products.

-- Be certain that canned products have a proper lid seal.
+4. Be sure that canned products have a proper lid seal.

-- Be sure to properly vent the pressure canner.
+7. Be sure to vent the pressure canner properly.

-- Be sure to properly acidify canned tomatoes.
+10. Be sure to acidify canned tomatoes properly.

 If you have questions, the best option for finding safe, scientifically based answers for proper food preservation is to contact your local USU Extension office.
-For location and contact information, visit https://extension.usu.edu/locations.
 Additional canning information can be found at canning.usu.edu.
 Or check out our Preserve the Harvest online course here.
-Use code PRESERVE22 for 30% off.
+Use code PRESERVE23 for a $5 discount.

-The satisfaction that comes from preserving food is well worth the time and effort it takes.
-With instruction from approved resources along with a dash of common sense, this season may be the best ever for adding to your food storage shelves!
+The satisfaction of preserving food is well worth the time and effort it takes.
+With instruction from approved resources and a dash of common sense, this season may be the best ever for adding to your food storage shelves!